-Arts Missoula GLOBAL Advisory Committee (AMGAC)
+Arts Missoula GLOBAL Advisory Committee

 Formed in 2020, this advisory committee is an all-volunteer group, formed to give advice and support to the director of the Arts Missoula GLOBAL program.
 The group meets monthly to provide strategic direction, guide programming efforts, assess program effectiveness, and offer recommendations.
 This page is intended to inform the public and acknowledge the AMGAC and its valuable members